Paul Henreid: Actor was ‘dependable’ leading man to Hollywood actresses

 Paul Henreid movies

 5:00 PM THE CONSPIRATORS (1944).
-Dir.: Jean Negulesco.
+Director: Jean Negulesco.
 Cast: Hedy Lamarr, Paul Henreid, Sydney Greenstreet, Peter Lorre, Victor Francen, Joseph Calleia, Carol Thurston, Vladimir Sokoloff, Eduardo Ciannelli, Steven Geray, Luis Alberni, Anthony Caruso, Kurt Katch, George Macready, Wilbur Mack, Paul Panzer, Frank Reicher, Edward Van Sloan, Philip Van Zandt.
 Black and white.
 101 min.

 9:00 PM TEN THOUSAND BEDROOMS (1957).
-Dir.: Richard Thorpe.
+Director: Richard Thorpe.
 Cast: Dean Martin, Anna Maria Alberghetti, Eva Bartok, Dewey Martin, Walter Slezak, Jules Munshin, Paul Henreid, Marcel Dalio, Evelyn Varden, Lisa Montell, Lisa Gaye, John Archer, Dean Jones, Monique van Vooren.
 Color.
 114 mins.
 Letterbox Format.

 1:00 AM GOODBYE, MR. CHIPS (1939).
-A cold-hearted teacher becomes the school favorite when he's thawed by a beautiful young woman.
-Dir.: Sam Wood.
+A cold-hearted teacher becomes the school favorite when he’s thawed by a beautiful young woman.
+Director: Sam Wood.
 Cast: Robert Donat, Greer Garson, Terry Kilburn, John Mills, Paul Henreid, Lyn Harding, Judith Furse, Frederick Leister, Louise Hamilton, Milton Rosmer, Austin Trevor, David Tree, Edmund Breon, Jill Furse, Scott Sunderland, Clive Dunn, Cyril Frankel, Martita Hunt, Jack Lambert, John Longden, Patrick Ludlow, Guy Middleton, Phyllis Morris, Cyril Raymond, Michael Shepley, Nigel Stock.
 Black and white.
 114 min.